ky489401/mlflow_demo/README.md

 MLFlow Demo
 ----

-Minimal example to demonstrate mlflow functionalities.
+Minimal example to demonstrate basic mlflow features.

-The following things are logged in the dummy experiment:
+The following items are logged in the demo for reproducibility:

 * model hyper-parameters
 * evaluation metrics